 Mind and body have to work together in mountain climbing because each step must be calculated.
 One must form a bond with the mountain one is scaling.
 There is, finally, the reward of the view when one reaches the top, which can inspire thoughts of God’s grandeur and our place in creation.

 Most walking meditations take us outdoors.
-They are opportunities to reconnect with the natural world.
+Our bodies are grounded on Earth.
+Walking meditations are opportunities to reconnect with Earth and the natural world of which we are a part.
 The Buddhist teacher of meditation Reginald Ray sees the root cause of the global environmental crisis today “as a crisis of disembodiment” “…we have completely lost our connection with our bodies and our physical existence” (see Reginald A. Ray, Touching Enlightenment: Finding Realization in the Body [Boulder, CO: Sounds True, 2008, 2014], pp. 22-23).
 As a result, we see nature and other people as objects to be used —exploited—rather than as subjects with whom we are deeply connected.
 If we are able to regard the natural world as part of who we are, we are less likely to exploit it.
 We need to come to an awareness that our bodies are part of the earth.
+The end of a walking meditation might be a time just to rest on Earth and, if possible, experience the touch of it on our natural bodies without the human cultural layer of clothing.

 Photograph by Pedro Ivan Seralva